javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] c).
 The loop will run in parallel, but there will be a race condition.
 - [ ] d).
 The loop will generate compilation errors.

-#### How does OpenMP distribute iterations in a parallelized for loop by default?
+#### How does OpenMP distribute iterations in a parallelised for loop by default?
 - [x] a).
 OpenMP divides the iterations evenly among the threads.
 - [ ] b).
 OpenMP lets the user manually assign iterations to each thread.
 - [ ] c).
 OpenMP uses a random distribution of iterations.